-In particular, we are putting in additional measures to make sure you can take part in practical teaching and research, for example in laboratories.
+We have put in additional measures to make sure you can take part in practical teaching and research, for example in laboratories.
 Your times may be staggered, and capacities will be reduced, but we are committed to ensuring you get suitable levels of access, in line with government guidance.

 We have improved the tools and technologies we use to support digital learning in recent months.
-We have increased access to the University’s virtual learning environment Canvas@Oxford and it is now universally available – acting as a single-entry point for most students.
+We have increased access to the University’s virtual learning environment Canvas and it is now universally available – acting as a single-entry point for most students.

 Fieldwork and years abroad